Kate Middleton News: Kate Chooses British Fashion And Values As Brexit Looms

 In the matter of a school for Prince George, Middleton and Prince William broke with royal tradition when they recently announced their surprising news that Prince George will be attending Thomas’s Battersea pre-prep.
 It’s an unprecedented choice for royals and the news is an indication of the more sympathetic and accessible character of the younger generation.

-Thomas’s, whose mandate is founded on its “most important” rule that students must be kind, is radically different from the military institution that Prince William’s father, Prince Charles, attended.
+Thomas’s Battersea, whose mandate is founded on its “most important” rule that students must be kind, is radically different from the military institution that Prince William’s father, Prince Charles, attended.

 The choice of Thomas’s Battersea is also another sign that Kate Middleton takes her job very seriously as Brexit approaches.
-Not for her children the distant, formal education that past princes and princesses received, a style that was rooted in the same tradition that required royals to marry only other royals as a way to forge high-level, elite bonds with other kingdoms.
+The distant, formal education that past princes and princesses received, a style that was rooted in the same tradition that required royals to marry only other royals as a way to forge high-level, elite bonds with other kingdoms, is not for her children.

 While still recognizing that the mystery of the royal family is an essential part of its enduring popularity, Middleton and Prince William are making sure that their children grow up to understand that they represent the people of the nation, not just the crowned heads.